thepirat000/CachingFramework.Redis/COLLECTIONS.md

 ## Bitfields

-*: Bitfield operations are not yet available in a stable version of Redis.
-Download [unstable](https://github.com/antirez/redis/archive/unstable.tar.gz) if you want to test these commands.

 [Bitfields](http://www.antirez.com/news/103) are arbitrary sized integers at arbitrary offsets stored on a Redis string.
 This allows to handle groups of consecutive bits on a bitmap, instead of handling each bit separately.